-23.-(1) On the hearing of a complaint or information for an offence against this Ordinance, the production of a certificate signed by an analyst shall be sufficient evidence of the facts therein stated, unless the defendant requires that the analyst be called as a witness, and no proof need be given of the signature or official character of the analyst: Provided that-
+23. (1) On the hearing of a complaint or information for an Proceedings offence against this Ordinance, the production of a certificate on hearing of complaint signed by an analyst shall be sufficient evidence of the facts for offence. therein stated, unless the defendant requires that the analyst be called as a witness, and no proof need be given of the signature or official character of the analyst:

+Provided that-